-The answers to these questions are simply, it depends on a lot factors, many we have already discussed above.
-But you have to look at where you are currently, and where you want to be and in what period of time.
+The answers to these questions are simple, it depends on a lot of factors, many we have already discussed above.
+But you have to look at where you are currently, where you want to be, and in what period of time.

 You will need to spend this budget on things like:

 Paid advertising (PPC, paid social, etc)